-It is normal to occasionally wince when eating ice cream or a hot soup, but the less-fleeting pain of sensitive teeth is hard to ignore.
-Discomfort due to an extreme temperature is a common complaint of many people and often affects more than one tooth.
+It's normal to occasionally wince when eating ice cream or a hot soup, but the less-fleeting pain of sensitive teeth is hard to ignore.
+Discomfort due to an extreme temperature is a common complaint, and often affects more than one tooth.
 However, if you are suffering from just one sensitive tooth, it may be a sign of a more advanced problem.

 Causes of Sensitivity

-Sensitive teeth, referred to as dentin hypersensitivity by Department of Conservative Dentistry and Endodontics is often the result of overzealous tooth brushing, a stiff-bristled brush or use of an overly-abrasive toothpaste, which can wear away tooth enamel over time to reveal the tooth's inner layer of dentin.
+Sensitive teeth, sometimes called dentin hypersensitivity is often the result of overzealous tooth brushing, a stiff-bristled brush or use of an overly-abrasive toothpaste, which can wear away tooth enamel over time to reveal the tooth's inner layer of dentin.
 Tooth enamel can also erode due to acid reflux, bulimia or a similar condition that causes stomach acid to enter the mouth.
 It may come from excessive amounts of acidic foods and beverages, as well.

 Why Just One Spot?